The Loss of a Loved One

 Grief when Losing a Loved One

 Every day is a new beginning, yet sometimes it is also an ending.
 How does one prepare for the inevitable?
 When one you adore that has lived a long full life but is nearing the end, should not I feel joy for that long life?
-After all 88 years is certainly a good, long life; it is filled with wonderful memories.
+After all 94 years is certainly a very good and long life; it is filled with wonderful memories.
 I believe there is a better place for her on the other side of that door; yet, for her to be to be there with the Lord will leave a big hole in me.

 My Mother at (91 yrs. old) at her Great Granddaughter's Wedding